Code-Institute-Submissions/MABSWE-PP2/README.md

 - User stories covered: 4

 #### Wrong Effect
 - If a user selects the wrong answer, a visual and auditory effect is triggered, signaling that the answer was incorrect by changing color to red.
-Elements displayd on the screen:
+Elements displayed on the screen:
     - Username input field
     - Start quiz button
     - Quiz question